Tsinuel/Tsinuel/README.md

 - 👋 Hi, I’m @Tsinuel
 - 👀 I’m interested in computational fluid and solid mechanics, particularly wind engineering
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on CFD and ML
+- 💞️ I’m looking to collaborate on wind loading, CFD, and ML
 - 📫 How to reach me LinkedIn with the same name

 <!---